 Scholarships

 Whether you are a Freshman or a Senior, it is always a good idea to stay up-to-date on current, available scholarships.
 Each scholarship has its own requirements – while some are targeted for a very specific group, others are open to all who may qualify based on merit and/or their application.
 Please visit this page often to stay knowledgeable on all scholarships that may benefit you and your future!
+UPDATED SCHOLARSHIP BULLETIN AND APPLICATIONS ARE AVAILABLE AT THE BOTTOM OF THIS PAGE!
+Key Points for Success

 • Start searching for scholarships as soon as possible.
 Don’t wait until Spring of your senior year in high school to start searching, or you’ll miss half the deadlines.
 There are many scholarships available to students in grades 9, 10 and 11, not just high school seniors.
 Continue searching for scholarships even after you are enrolled in college.